gyf304/dotenv/README.md

 The file format is a list of key-value pairs, one per line.
 The key and value are separated by an equal sign.
-Whitespaces around the key and value are ignored.
+Whitespaces around keys and values are ignored.
 A line is terminated by a newline character or a carriage return.
-Empty lines and lines starting with a hash sign (#) are ignored.
+Comments can be added using a hash sign (#) either at the start of a line or inline.
+For values that contain a hash sign, the value must be quoted.
 Values can be optionally quoted with single or double quotes.
-Characters after the ending quote for a value are ignored.
 If quoted, the following escape sequences are supported:

 &#92;n